How to install a Lightroom preset: a complete step-by-step guide

 Use, combine, and adjust presets wisely.

-You can combine several presets, but remember that if two presets modify the same control (for example, color temperature), the value of the last one applied will prevail.
-For fine micro-adjustments, use the sliders on the right after applying the preset.If you prefer to do without network filters, learn how to remove Instagram filters.
+You can combine multiple presets, but remember that if two presets modify the same control (for example, color temperature), the value of the last one applied will prevail.
+For fine micro-adjustments, use the sliders on the right after applying the preset .
+If you prefer to avoid social media filters, learn how to remove Instagram filters.

 Real-world example: On a VW van, you apply a "Midnight Sun" preset for a vintage look.
 Then you adjust Contrast to +45, Vibrance to -28, and Texture to +45 to soften some of the color and give it a matte finish.
-That post-preset customization point makes all the difference.
+That post-preset customization makes all the difference.

 Create your own preset: example "Cinematic Night"